ahmadjumaamohamad/Music-Player-Promotion/README.md

 ### Personalizing the ```index.html``` File
 - Change the HTML File to represent the Music Player Case Study | Wireframe

 - Introducotry: site.css & script.js optional
+  - Change Text
+  - Change Images to be used in music player, associated with music files | theme (see AI about GIF Images and inline settings)
+  - Change Video: Introduce idea of YouTube Videos & APIs (not just the URL) | All Videos, associated with music files | theme

+  - Reading through HTML5
+  - HTML: using <!-- comments -->
+  - Will indent blockquote sections
+  - Semantic Tags
+  - Other Tags
+  - Finding more tages

+  - Add these tags to the HTML

+  - Imges & Videos: <figure></figure> & <figcaption></figcaption>
+  - Who is the creator, with hyperlink: <cite a=""></cite>

 - Intermediate: HTML in Flexbox, see https://www.w3schools.com/html/html_responsive.asp

 - Intermediate: JavaScript DOM, see https://www.w3schools.com/js/js_htmldom.asp

 - Advanced: JS JSON, see https://www.w3schools.com/js/js_json_intro.asp

 - Advanced: PHP, see https://www.w3schools.com/php/default.asp

 - Advanced: PHP Validation of Names, emails and URLs with record of user choices, see https://www.w3schools.com/php/php_forms.asp

 ### What is a Browser (must know vocabulary)